jvican/jvican.github.io/content/post/from-45s-to-1s.md

 shapeless.Strict[caseapp.core.Parser[bloop.cli.Commands.Run]] (id 12121) (expanded macros 3) (tree from `shapeless.LazyMacrosRef.mkStrictImpl`)  (417,117 ns, 3.28%)
 ```

+On every stack trace, you have also the information about the timing.
+The
+unit of time is nanoseconds.
+So one million ns is one second.
+We use
+nanoseconds because flamegraphs cannot display decimal values and we don't
+want to lose time precision.

+Beware that an implicit search may not appear in the flamegraph even if it's
+performed by `scalac`.
+There could be implicit searches that are so fast to
+do that they take less than 0ns.
+Flamegraphs do not show entries whose value
+is under 0.

 We're not going to use all of this information in the blog post, but it may
 turn handy whenever you research on your own.
 Check the rest of the supported
 compiler plugin flags [in the code](https://github.com/scalacenter/scalac-profiling/blob/master/plugin/src/main/scala/ch/epfl/scala/ProfilingPlugin.scala#L33-L40).